YaroslavDiachenko/YouTubeInfoAssistant/README.md

 The application has several functions each of which returns specific view of query result through the user interface per unique data entry.

 Welcome page:

 ![pic1](images/pic1.png)

-Following by `Search for channels` the following set of options is available for user to perform specified query.
+Following by `Search for channels` the following set of options is available for a  user to perform specified query.

 ![pic3](images/pic3.png)

 Search options details: